SrBrahma/react-native-shadow-2/README.md

 ## 📰 [Changelog](./CHANGELOG.md)

 ## 🦉 Alternatives
 * [react-native-neomorph-shadows](https://github.com/tokkozhin/react-native-neomorph-shadows) looks great and has different possibilities.
-It doesn't support Expo though, as `react-native-shadow-2` does.
+But, it doesn't support shadow on the same render if not defining the size, and it doesn't support Expo.